bleamer/eva5/w8/README.md

 The model uses:
 * 3x3 Convolution
-* 1x1 / Pointwise Convolution
-* Dilated / Atrous Convolution
-* Depthwise Separable Convolution
+* Batch Normalization
 * Max Pooling
+* 4 X Residual networks of size 2

 To run

 You can install dependencies using
 `$ pip install -r req.txt`